 Visit Old Town Alexandria!

 Old Town Alexandria is one of the most interesting, cultural, historical, and fun places I have ever visited—or lived.
-Take a day or two away from Washington, DC to fully explore what Old Town has to offer—and let us know if you love it as much as we do!
+Take a day or two away from Washington, DC to fully explore what Old Town has to offer—and leave a comment to let us know if you love it as much as we do!